martin2844/personal-portfolio-gatsby/src/blog/wordpress-redirect-hack.md

 ---

-title: 'Wordpress redirect hack'
+title: "Wordpress redirect hack"
-date: '2020-03-10'
+date: "2020-03-10"
-sinopsis: 'A wordpress site I was building was hacked, I lost a full day cleaning it up'
+sinopsis: "A wordpress site I was building was hacked, I lost a full day cleaning it up"
 tags: [Wordpress, hack, infected]

----

-# So you've been hacked
+---# So you've been hacked

 ## Wordpress redirect hack

 Testing out a website we were building for a client, suddenly, the website starts redireting to spam websites, like lottery scam pages and whatnot.